babynus/projeqtor/branches/V8.3/projeqtor/docs/user/ListsOfValues.rst

    Handled status

-      * This status specifies that the treatment of item is taken over.
+      * This status specifies that the treatment of item is supported.
-      * A :term:`responsible` can be determined.
+      * A :term:`responsible` can be determined or required.
-      * It is possible to require the appointment of a responsible when the status change to "handled".

    Done status

       * This status specifies that the treatment of item is done.
-      * A :term:`result` can be specify.
+      * A :term:`result` can be specified or required.
       * It is possible to require a result when the status change to "done".

    Closed status

-     * This status specifies that the item is closed.
+      * This status indicates that the item is closed.
-     * This item is archived, and it disappeared in the list.
+      * This article is archived and will no longer appear in the lists.
-     * Item can reappear when "show closed item" is checked.
+      * You can display these items by checking the "closed" option at the top right of the screen

    Cancelled status